Take Action Against Rat Poisons

 Include natural rodent predators in your solution.
 A family of five owls can consume up to 3000 rodents in breeding season.
 Placing a nest box to encourage a family of owls to make your property home can be a great alternative to commercial pest control methods.
 Please DO NOT erect an owl box if you or any of your neighbors are using rat poisons!
 Please visit www.hungryowl.org/ for more information.

 Use catch-and-release traps as a safe, sanitary, and humane solution.
 Catch-and-release traps will allow you to remove rodents from inside your home, but you must prevent their return by sealing entrance and exit holes and removing attractants (see above).
+Remember it is illegal in the state of California and cruel to relocate animals (click to learn why), so trapped rodents should be deposited outside once entry points have been sealed.

 If you exhaust all the above efforts and decide to employ lethal methods, please consider purchasing a rat zapper or snap traps.
 Be careful about where you place lethal snap traps.
 These traps should only be used indoors out of reach of children or pets.
 If you find it necessary to use snap traps outdoors, to protect nontarget animals including federally protected birds, traps should be placed in locked tamper-resistant boxes.
 Never use glue boards, they are not humane and cause extreme suffering to any animal that gets caught in them, including federally protected migratory birds.